CleverTap/clevertap-segment-integration-docs/README.md

 CleverTap has created a sample iOS application that integrates CleverTap via Segment.
 Check it out at the [Github repo](https://github.com/CleverTap/clevertap-segment-ios/tree/master/Example).

+## Server-Side Push Tokens

+If you chose not to bundle the CleverTap Mobile SDK, then you will have to implement your own Push Message processors (and you won’t have access to CleverTap’s In-App feature).

+If you decide to implement your own Push Message processors, then you can pass push tokens to CleverTap via the server-side destination.
+You can do this by sending it inside context.device.token.

 ## Settings

 ### CleverTapAccountID

-**For Bundled Integration Only**: The Account ID  found in your CleverTap dashboard, used to identify your application.
+The Account ID found in your CleverTap dashboard, used to identify your application.

 ### CleverTapAccountToken

-**For Bundled Integration Only**: The Account Token  found in your CleverTap dashboard, used to identify your application.
+**Mobile Only**: The Account Token  found in your CleverTap dashboard, used to identify your application.